TomasHubelbauer/puppeteer-bazos-cz-scraper/README.md

 The search URL structure is likely to be more stable than the form DOM as Bazos might consider people who bookmark search results, but has no reason to care about the form DOM being stable for 3rd parties.

+### Use my library node-puppeteer-apng for the screencast

+Find a way to capture the frames at a lower resolution to keep the size down.